tuosuniversity/Vellum/Output/EN/How_Stopping_Can_Get_You_Started/Chapter_4_The_Pause_that_Sees.md

 ### Article 2

-**SEO-Optimized Title:** From Ancient Wisdom to Active Mastery: The Evolution of Mindfulness and Consciousness
+ From Ancient Wisdom to Active Mastery: The Evolution of Mindfulness and Consciousness

 **Article Body:**